spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/04-deploy-vm-from-template.md

 ---
 title: "Deploy VM From a Template"
 metaTitle: "Deploy VM From a Template"
-metaDescription: "Learn how to deploy a VM from a template using Spectro VM Dashboard."
+metaDescription: "Learn how to deploy a VM from a template using Palette Virtual Machine Orchestrator."
 icon: " "
 hideToC: false
 fullWidth: false